Sexual Offences Reform: A New Legal Paradigm

 Practical Consequences for the Investigated

 In the penitentiary field, the reform also toughens access to benefits such as the third degree for sex offenders, requiring specific treatment programs.
 Likewise, registration in the Central Registry of Sex Offenders is automatic, generating a "civil death" for professions linked to education or childcare.
-Our work as defense does not end at sentencing but covers minimizing the impact of these accessory penalties.
+Our work as defence does not end at sentencing but covers minimizing the impact of these accessory penalties.

 Need a criminal defence lawyer?